sarahcrozier/election-analysis/README.md

 # Election-Analysis

 ## Overview of Election Audit
 This is an analysis of election data for the Colorado Board of elections.
 Provided are county and candidate analysis using a python code on a .csv file provided by the client.
-Using this information we can determine the voting percentage for each county and candadit.
+Using this information we can determine the voting percentage for each county and candidate.

 ## Election Audit Results
 - Total Votes cast: 369,711